Paris meeting to focus on Libyan politics, economy

 Executives from top French companies, including the likes of oil major Total and EADS, went to Benghazi in June and July to build contacts with the NTC with an eye on a market where they previously lagged their Italian rivals.

-In September, all French companies operating in Libya will meet in Paris with the NTC to discuss its future projects, signaling France's intent to get an early foothold.
+In September, all French companies operating in Libya will meet in Paris with the NTC to discuss its future projects, signalling France's intent to get an early foothold.

 "We have to go step by step, but we must take advantage of this favorable climate for French companies even if the quality of our competitors, whether Turkey, China or Europeans, is strong," said Michel Casals, head of the Franco-Libyan Chamber of Commerce.